RigsOfRods/docs.rigsofrods.org/gameplay/beginners-guide.md

 # First Run

 When launching RoR for the first time, the user directory will be created.
-On Windows this is located at `Documents\Rigs of Rods 0.4` or at `~/.rigsofrods` on Linux.
+On Windows this is located at `Documents\My Games\Rigs of Rods` or at `~/.rigsofrods` on Linux.
 This is where configuration files, logs, and mods are stored.

 The game should open in a small window: